 Write scientific manuscripts, public health reports, and scientific presentations.

 Special Knowledge, Skills & Abilities

-Master's Degree in Biostatistics, Statistics, Mathematics, or related quantitative field
+Master's Degree in biostatistics, epidemiology, or related quantitative field.

 Demonstrated ability on significant graduate project or additional doctoral education may substitute for experience to the extent permitted by the JHU equivalency formula.

-Classified Title: Biostatistician Role/Level/Range: ACRP/04/MD Starting Salary Range: $54,080-$74,390 Annually (Commensurate with experience) Employee group: Full Time Schedule: M-F 8am-5:30pm Exempt Status: Exempt Location: Hybrid/School of Medicine Campus Department name: SOM Onc Biostatistics Personnel area: School of Medicine
+Classified Title: Biostatistician Role/Level/Range: ACRP/04/MD Starting Salary Range: $54,080 - $74,390/Annually (Commensurate with experience) Employee group: Full Time Schedule: Monday to Friday: 8:30 am – 5:00 pm Exempt Status: Exempt Location: School of Public Health Department name: Epidemiology Personnel area: School of Public Health

 Please refer to the job description above to see which forms of equivalency are permitted for this position.
 If permitted, equivalencies will follow these guidelines: